prabhashj07/devops-dotfiles/README.md

 - **.bashrc**: Customization station! ✨ Load up your shell with aliases, shortcuts, and a bit of extra pizzazz for Docker and Kubernetes commands.
 - **bin/**: Utilities to the rescue 🦸‍♂️!
 Find handy scripts here for Docker and Kubernetes tasks that'll save you time and make you look super pro.
 - **k8s-manifests/**: Our magical scrolls 📜.
 Check out these Kubernetes manifests to conjure deployments, services, and more!
 - **go-scripts/**: Enchanted scripts in Go ✨.
-Delve into the world of Go with utilities for Docker, Kubernetes, and more!
+Delve into the world of Go with utilities for Docker, Kubernetes, and more.

 ## Getting Started 🚀